 - A strategy for assessing employee skill sets to identify current candidate strengths and growth opportunities.

 - Intentional focus on diversity, equity and inclusion (DEI) as part of your talent pipeline strategy.

 If you already have a talent pipeline as part of your recruitment strategy, you likely have some existing tactics in place to grow it.
 However, it’s important to continuously revisit your approach to make sure that your efforts are actually generating the outcomes that you want to achieve.

-Whether you’re still in the beginning stages of development or seeking to improve your existing strategy, let’s look at a few ways that you can enhance your talent pipeline for improved results:
+Whether you’re still in the beginning stages of development or seeking to improve your existing efforts, let’s look at a few ways that you can enhance your talent pipeline for improved results:

 Prioritize hard-to-fill positions

 Certain positions are more challenging to fill than others — especially ones that require a niche skill set or many years of experience in a particular field.
 It’s important to always be aware of which positions are the hardest to fill, and aim to fill your talent pipeline with candidates that have the qualifications to take on these roles.

 For example, senior leadership positions are notoriously challenging to fill, which is why many companies aim to identify high-potential existing employees early on for their talent pipeline.
 You can work directly with these individuals (and their managers) to determine what type of learning and development (L&D) is required to bring their skills and competencies to a level where they can take on the role.